ozkriff/ozkriff.github.io-src/content/2019-09-04--devlog-zemeroth-v0-6/index.md

 **TODO**: _Kdenlive screenshot_

+I'm not comfortable enough with English to record the audio interactively.
+So I prepare a text (by adapting a text announcement) and read it in a few sections.

+Intro and outro are recorded using a phone, because.

+Sound is recorded with a Xiaomi headphones (**TODO**: is this a right word? headset?).
+Maybe I'll buy some external mic for the next videos.

 English subtitles mostly for cases when I'm saying something too indistinctly

 <!-- **TODO**: _is "indistinctly" a real word?_ -->